-Randy Stewart is in his first season of his second stint as the defensive backs coach at Cal in 2013 and his sixth campaign overall at the school after serving in the same role for five campaigns from 1997-2001.
-Stewart, who began his current tenure at Cal when he was hired on December 21, 2012, has 32 seasons of coaching experience at the collegiate level with other previous stints at Boise State, Cal Poly, Eastern Michigan, Fresno State, Nevada and UNLV.
+Stewart has 33 seasons of coaching experience at the collegiate level with other previous stints at Boise State, Cal Poly, Eastern Michigan, Fresno State, Nevada and UNLV.
 Stewart has coached 11 bowl teams and one NCAA Division I-AA champion at Boise State among four NCAA playoff appearances.

-Prior to spending a single season in 2012 at Eastern Michigan coaching the linebackers, Stewart had a successful 10-year run at Fresno State from 2002-11 in which the Bulldogs played in nine bowl games during his tenure.
+Stewart spent a single season at Eastern Michigan coaching the linebackers in 2012 after a successful 10-year run at Fresno State from 2002-11 in which the Bulldogs played in nine bowl games during his tenure.
 He worked with the defensive backs for the entire decade and added defensive coordinator duties for his final three seasons.

 WAC Defensive Player of the Year Chris Carter (11.0 sacks, -63 yards, 0.85 spg) and first-team All-WAC selection Logan Harrell (10.5 sacks, -79 yards, 0.81 spg) were the top two players in sacks in the conference in 2010, while ranking tied for ninth and tied for 13th in the nation, respectively.
 The two defensive linemen also ranked tied for second and tied for sixth in the conference in tackles for loss.
 Carter totaled 16.5 tackles for loss (-93 yards) for an average of 1.27 per game, while Harrell had 14.0 (-84 yards) for an average of 1.08.